miao-ntust/HawkesJD/README.md

 # Exact Analytical Option Pricing Formula Under a Jump-Diffusion Model with Hawkes Intensity
+This repository includes code and figures for the study mentioned above.
+For additional inquiries, please contact the corresponding author.
 ## Hawkes Process

 The intensity of a Hawkes process is specified as